mfdz/digitransit-matomo/README.md

 1. in the browser: log in with created superuser
 2. activate Tag Manager
 3. create a new container (you might have to refresh the page)
-4. copy the install code of the container into the UI
+4. copy the install code of the container into an appropriate place of the source code (best is a snippet which appears on all sites, for example an overall header)

 ### Add existing container data
 _see Export and import first_